|

 make the rows far enough apart so you are comfortable walking between

 them and will linger.
-I have done this by using old cardboard boxes or
+You can do this by using old cardboard boxes or

 newspapers (6 sheets thick and overlapped) covered with mulch, which is